-On November 2nd and 3rd this year Drs.
+On October 7 and 8, 2019, Drs.
 German and Sbaratta visited the campus to conduct an annual assessment.
-Prior to the campus visit, they reviewed the College's overall five-year implementation plan as well as other related documents, outlining the evaluation criteria specified in the project year as indicated through project objectives, implementation strategies and anticipated results.
+Prior to the campus visit, they reviewed the College's overall five-year implementation plan and other related documents, outlining the evaluation criteria specified in the project year as indicated through project objectives, implementation strategies and anticipated results.
 These criteria have been incorporated into the evaluation report, which follows, for use as benchmarks against which to measure the progress of the project to date.

 While on campus for the assessment, the evaluators conducted a series of discussions focusing on the overall goals of the project, its organization and management, as well as progress to date.
-During these discussions, they met with the Title III Project Director, Lewis Kahler; Activity Director, Ibrahim Rosic; consultant Maryrose Eannace, and President Randall VanWagoner.
-Though officially retired, former Project Director Maryrose Eannace continues as a consultant.
-Additionally, the evaluators were scheduled to meet with the following individuals; however, schedule conflicts prevented several persons from attending:
+During these discussions, they met with the Title III Project Director, Lewis Kahler; Activity Director, Ibrahim Rosic; and President Randall VanWagoner.
+Additionally, the evaluators were scheduled to meet with the following individuals: